 The Funds Management module of AASIS is used to ensure compliance with the fiscal laws of the State.
 There are four elements of master data in the Funds Management module: Funds Center - represents the purpose authorized in the appropriation act and establishes budget control.
 Funds centers may be further divided into sub-funds centers.
 The appropriation acts will authorize non-spendable commitment items for some business areas.
-Special non-spendable commitment items are broken down to sub-funds center/subappropriation.
+Special non-spendable commitment items are broken down to sub-funds center/sub-appropriation.
 A sub-funds center/sub-appropriation is established to transfer budget from the special commitment item to a spendable commitment item.
 The sub-funds center is used to ensure that the amounts transferred to the spendable commitment items are adequately tracked and are not commingled with the amounts originally appropriated in the spendable commitment items.
-Business areas with Performance Based budgeting funds center structures also use sub-funds centers to represent the objectives as outlined in their Strategic Plans.
 The funds center is hierarchical in structure.